xapax/security/basics_of_windows.md

 One example of this is the SAM key, which contains local account information.
 The system user has access to this information, but Administrator does not. http://superuser.com/questions/504136/root-vs-administrator-vs-system

+## Windows folder

+Ip you put an executable in the `\Windows` folder it will be in your path, and you will be able to execute it from anywhere in the cmd-prompt.

 ## Important files and stuff

 SAM key